Amazon workers to stage a walkout Monday, demanding closure of Staten Island facility

 Amazon employees at the company's Staten Island, New York, facility plan to walk off the job Monday amid allegations the online retail giant has mishandled its response to the coronavirus pandemic.

-Employees are protesting Amazon's decision to keep the Staten Island warehouse open despite news of a confirmed case of the virus there last week, said Christian Smalls, an assistant manager at the facility who is leading the walkout.
+Employees are protesting Amazon's decision to keep the Staten Island warehouse open despite news of a confirmed case of the virus there last week, said Christian Smalls, a process assistant at the facility who is leading the walkout.

 Many more employees have tested positive for the virus at the facility than the company has publicly acknowledged, Smalls said, claiming that as many as five to seven workers have been diagnosed with the coronavirus.

-Note: -- Correction: An earlier version of this story incorrectly identified Christian Smalls' title.
-He is a process assistant.
-This story has also been updated to report that Smalls has been quarantined and clarifies the number of people he said he helps manage.